thenativeweb/forcedomain/README.md

 }));
 ```

-*Please note that `localhost` is always being excluded from redirection.
+*Please note that `localhost` and local IPs (`192.168.x.x`) are always being excluded from redirection.
 Hence you can continue developing locally as you are used to.*

 ### Using a reverse-proxy